Glubus/R-ressources/README.md

 **Stop scattering magic numbers across 12 files!** Centralize all your constants, strings, colors, and configuration in one place.
 Modify them quickly without hunting through your codebase.

+## What's New in v0.9.0

+### 🎉 Major Refactoring

+**v0.9.0** introduces a completely redesigned code generation pipeline with improved architecture, better error handling, and enhanced maintainability:

+- **✨ New Modular Architecture**: Complete rewrite with clear separation of concerns:
+  - `input/` - File discovery and preprocessing
+  - `parsing/` - XML parsing into AST
+  - `ir/` - Intermediate Representation (ResourceGraph)
+  - `analysis/` - Validations and error reporting
+  - `generation/` - Code generation from IR

+- **🔍 Duplicate Detection with Warnings**:
+  - Automatically detects duplicate resource keys across multiple files
+  - Reports warnings showing which files contain duplicates
+  - Only the first occurrence is used (priority-based)
+  - Option to treat duplicates as errors via `R_RESOURCES_DUPLICATES_AS_ERRORS=1`

+- **📦 Modular Type System**:
+  - Easy to add new resource types via the `ResourceType` trait
+  - Each type is self-contained in `ir/types/`
+  - See `ir/types/README.md` for adding custom types

+- **🧪 Better Testability**:
+  - Each stage of the pipeline can be tested independently
+  - Clear interfaces between components
+  - Comprehensive test coverage

+- **⚡ Improved Error Messages**:
+  - Detailed error reporting at each stage
+  - Clear indication of file locations and context
+  - Structured warnings vs errors

+### Migration from v0.8.x

+The API remains **100% backward compatible**.
+No changes needed in your code!
+The refactoring is internal only.

 ## Features

 - **Build Time**: Resources are compiled directly into your binary